BryanCaron-Neuro/hws2023/README.md

-A Docker image for the 2021 HIBALL Winter School
+A DataLad and Boutiques tutorial for the 2021 HIBALL Winter School